 Technically, an XO is the number two person a unit, though often the senior NCO will preform the more of the second in command duties.
 XO stands for Executive Officer and their primary duties focus on the logistical side of a unit.

 This is a word that describes active engagement with the enemy.
 While this doesn’t have to be an intuition of small arms fire, it often is.
 Simply watching an enemy from a concealed location is still considered contact, but is often called, “eyes on,” to avoid confusion.

 Though there are several ways to tell a faker from the real deal, if you ever have a suspicion but don’t want to come out and say it.
 Try to steer the conversation towards one of these topics.
 If they are lost in sauce, then you have a pretty good idea you are talking to a fake.

 In all my time, I have never actually heard someone use this term in a conversation.
-Like everything in the Army it is an acronym.
-It stands for Fucked Up Beyond All Recognition and can be used interchangeably with Soup Sandwich.
+Like everything in the Army, it is an acronym.
+FUBAR is a funny military acronym that stands for Fucked Up Beyond All Recognition and can be used interchangeably with Soup Sandwich.

 Birth Control Glasses (BCG):

 When a recruit starts Basic Training, they go through a week of medical exams, if it is determined that they need glasses, they are given some massive 1980’s brown-rimmed goggles as their standard issue.

 After a nuclear holocaust, these things will be chilling with cockroaches.
 The hideous aesthetics of BCG’s are proven to be 432% more effective than a double wrapped-condom.
 Ugly is the best birth control.